compilerla/compiler.la/_jobs/software-engineer.md

 Our clients have included: City of Los Angeles, City of West Hollywood, CicLAvia, LA2050, Caltrans, County of Los Angeles, Southern Calfornia Association of Governments, and the California Community Foundation.
 Our recent work includes building and integrating payment and digital services technologies for public transportation agencies using Docker, Python/Django/Flask, and Azure.

 We are looking for a Software Engineer to support a range of new and ongoing client projects.
-You’ll report directly to Kegan Maher and collaborate with a small team of designers and engineers.
+You’ll report directly to Kegan Maher and collaborate closely with a small team of product managers, designers, and engineers.
 You’ll have access to additional external support for data privacy, data security, accessibility, and internationalization as well as modern tools to help you get your work done in a remote environment.

+This is a full-time, salaried position (W-2) with benefits.
+Full-time employment at Compiler is thirty (30) hours per week.

 ## Responsibilities